Lexicon121/Strix-Interceptor/README.md

 3. Submit a pull request to the main Strix repository.
 4. The Strix development team will review your changes and merge them if they are accepted.

+## Usage

+To use the Strix drone, you will need to run the `strix_swarm_node.py` ROS node, which handles communication with the drone and coordinates its actions with the rest of the swarm.
+You can run the node using the following command:

+rosrun strix_swarm_node strix_swarm_node.py

+The Strix drone is also designed to work seamlessly with other UAVs in an ROS swarm.
+To coordinate the Strix drone with an ROS swarm, you can use the ROS Navigation Stack to perform localization, path planning, and obstacle avoidance.
+You can also use the ROS topics and messages provided by the `strix_swarm_node` node to coordinate the actions of the individual drones in the swarm.

+## Docker

+To make it easier to deploy the Strix drone to the cloud, we've provided a Dockerfile that packages the `strix_swarm_node.py` node into a Docker container.
+You can use the following commands to build and push the Docker image to a registry like Docker Hub:

+mkdir build
+cd build
+cmake ..
+make build_and_push

+This will build the Docker image using the Dockerfile, tag it with the specified name and version, and push it to the Docker Hub registry.

 ## License

 The Strix drone is released under the terms of the MIT License, a free and open-source software license.
 You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the conditions of the license.
 See the LICENSE file for details.